 One of the coolest attractions in NYC – particularly for families and children – is the Holiday Train Show at the New York Botanical Gardens (NYBG).

-Featuring miniature recreations of iconic NYC landmarks like the Statue of Liberty and Brooklyn Bridge – all made from natural materials like bark and moss, the Holiday Train Show has model trains that zip along circuits as they take you on a visual journey around the city.
+Featuring miniature recreations of iconic NYC landmarks like the Statue of Liberty, Ellis Island, and Brooklyn Bridge – all made from natural materials like bark and moss, the Holiday Train Show has model trains that zip along circuits as they take you on a visual journey around the city.

-After dark, the Botanical Gardens are transformed by thousands of dazzling, colorful Christmas lights into a nighttime glowing spectacular.
+The New York Botanical Gardens belong on every New York itinerary during the holidays.
+After dark the area turns into a nighttime glowing spectacular of thousands of dazzling, colorful Christmas lights.
 Known as the NYBG Glow, this annual event also features activities like ice-sculpting and live performances.